jeredw/eniac-chess/easm.md

 ```
 There are two new easm features in this program.
 First we bind `{a-limit}` to `a1` in order to make the `set` statement work, and we bind `{a-count}` to `a13` so our count variable can be conveniently printed.
 Second, the real `discriminatec` macro uses allocated dummies, meaning that it looks for free transcivers rather than trying to put all dummies on accumulator {a-dummy} as we wrote above.
 The `insert-deferred` statement tells easm that all other accumulator programs have been allocated, so whatever is left can be used.
 We'll discuss dummy allocation much more, below.

+It would be nice to use an accumulator just for discrimination as we do here, but we badly need the space.
+It's possible to store data in the accumulator when it's not currently being used for discrimination, with one important caveat: that accumulator must never send from the A output when the value is negative, or send from the S output when the value is positive.
+Otherwise, one or the other of the branch program lines would be triggered.

 # Building a control cycle
 To turn ENIAC into a modern computer we need to use these methods to implement a fetch-decode-execute cycle.
 This was done in 1948 when ENIAC was converted to  ["central control"](https://eniacinaction.com/the-articles/2-engineering-the-miracle-of-the-eniac-implementing-the-modern-code-paradigm/).
 Chessvm was inspired by asking if we could create a more modern, microprocessor-like machine out of ENIAC.
 The first instruction set, implemented in April 1948, had 79 instructions and used a newly-built decoder unit that was designed to route a pulse to one of 100 outputs, based on a two digit opcode.
 We wanted to implement our machine on stock ENIAC hardware, which we defined as the units available when ENIAC was first [declared operational](https://www.techrxiv.org/articles/preprint/Reconstructing_the_Unveiling_Demonstration_of_the_ENIAC/14538117) in February 1946, and discussed in more detail in Adele Goldstine's Eniac Technical Manual.